owid/etl/docs/api/covid.md

 All our COVID-19 data pipelines are specified in [our DAG](https://github.com/owid/etl/blob/master/dag/covid.yml).

-!!! note "We rely on data providers for this data"
+### Data providers

 The data produced by third parties and made available by Our World in Data is subject to the license terms from the original third-party authors.
 We will always indicate the original source of the data in our database, and you should always check the license of any such third-party data before use.

 Learn more on the licensing in the metadata files.

+### Understanding our metadata
+Our metadata contains all the relevant information about an indicator.
+This includes licenses, descriptions, units, etc. We use this metadata to bake our charts on our site.

+!!! info "Learn more in our [metadata reference](../architecture/metadata/reference/)."

 ## Acces the data with our catalog

-!!! warning "Our catalog library is in alpha"
+!!! warning "Our catalog library is in alpha."

 ### Install our catalog package